immunefi-team/Bounty_Boosts/ZeroLend/29342 - [SC - Insight] Lack of chainID validation allows reuse of sign....md

 # Lack of chainID validation allows reuse of signatures across different chains and forks

-Submitted on Thu Mar 14 2024 07:22:04 GMT-0400 (Atlantic Standard Time) by @azhar0406 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 14th 2024 at 13:22:04 UTC by @azhar0406 for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29342